 Solar Tax Credit

 A 30% tax credit is available to companies that purchase solar systems before 2033.
-However, this incentive will decrease to 26% in 2033, so it makes sense to encourage potential commercial clients to go solar before it tapers down.
+However, this incentive will decrease to 26% in 2033, so it makes sense to encourage potential commercial clients to install solar panels for commercial buildings before the tax credit tapers down.

 Depreciation of Solar Panels for Commercial Buildings